Doktora Emila Warmińskiego street: Tenement at 28 Focha street, corner with 1 Warmińskiego street

 The commissioner and first landlord was Hugo Rossow, a restaurateur running a pub house (Gesellschaftshaus).
-The building has been referenced for a long time at 6 Wilhelm straße.
+The building has been referenced for a long time at 6 Wilhelmstraße.

 Thoroughly refurbished in 2020, after being in a poor state for many years, the building boasts, among others, bas-reliefs, cornices, bossage elements on the ground floor and a portal with pillar strips topped by a balustrade line.